-Cambridge IGCSEs are general qualifications that enable learners to progress either directly to employment, or to proceed to further qualifications.
+www.PapaCambridge.com Cambridge IGCSEs are general qualifications that enable learners to progress either directly to employme or to proceed to further qualifications.

-Candidates who are awarded grades A to C in Cambridge IGCSE Arabic are well prepared to follow courses leading to Cambridge International AS and A Level Arabic, or the equivalent.
+Candidates who are awarded grades A to C in Cambridge IGCSE Portuguese are well prepared to follow courses leading to Cambridge International AS and A Level Portuguese, or the equivalent.

-1.4 Cambridge ICE (International Certificate of Education)
+Cambridge ICE (International Certificate of Education)

 Cambridge ICE is a group award for Cambridge IGCSE.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
-To qualify for the Cambridge ICE award learners are required to have studied subjects from five groups: two languages from Group I, and one subject from each of the remaining four groups.
-The seventh subject can be taken from any of the five subject groups.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in a number of different subjects.